 How Do You Feel After A Few Months On A Ketogenic Diet?

 SUMMARY: A Ketogenic diet is an appropriate dietary strategy for most people.
-A high percentage serious and dedicated dieters can maintain the requirements of this type of diet without too much pain or suffering for a period of roughly 4–12 weeks effectively and successfully, dramatically decreasing their level of body fat.
+A high percentage serious and dedicated dieters will be able to maintain the required discipline of this type of diet without too much pain or suffering for a period of roughly 4–12 weeks.
+They can do this effectively and successfully, dramatically decreasing body fat levels.
 It is however, likely to be a double-edged sword.
-Allow me to and I will explain myself a little better:

-About 4 years ago, as the result of a £50 bet, a scheduled trip back to California (from Guernsey where I’ve been running a gym for the last 25 years or so), and a sort of left-handed Facebook challenge from an advertising competitor, I embarked on an experiment in ketosis.
+About 4 years ago, as the result of a £50 bet, a scheduled trip back to California (from Guernsey where I’ve been running a gym for the last 25 years or so), and a sort of “you’ll never do it” Facebook challenge from an advertising competitor, I embarked on an experiment in ketosis, determined to see it though, look good on the beach and be £50 richer.

-The first couple of weeks was reasonably difficult, I had always felt that a life without CHOs was no fun and probably not worth living.
+The first couple of weeks was reasonably difficult.
+Up until that point, I had always felt that a life without CHOs was no fun and probably not worth living.
 From week 3 continuing through to week 10 on a strict KD (CHO intake of not more than 60 g/day), I was euphoric and felt tremendous, both mentally and physically.

 Here are the benefits that I found: